-Claim: Romanian newspaperman Cornel Nistorescu wrote a pro-America editorial after the 9/11 terrorist attacks.
+Romanian newspaperman Cornel Nistorescu penned a pro-America editorial immediately after the 9/11 terrorist attacks.
+See Example(s)

 Editorial from a Romanian newspaper